Why FSV?

 This module introduces students to the basic principles and concepts of marketing communications, with an emphasis on promotion in marketing.
 Students will learn about marketing and how its promotional elements must be integrated to communicate effectively.
 Students will apply basic skills in research and market analysis to plan and develop a marketing communications campaign.

-Video Production (4 Credit Units)
+Filmmaking (4 Credit Units)

-Media Writing & Storytelling (3 Credit Units)
+Storytelling Techniques (3 Credit Units)

 This module scaffolds and synthesises storytelling, functional writing, and research techniques, to create engaging multi-platform content.
 Through the module, students will be taught the tools to effectively ideate compelling story and content ideas